BigPolarBear1/factorization/README.md

 Update: I did some deep late night thinking.
 And you know, that shit with the quadratic coefficient, thats the modulus in SIQS.
 Thats exactly it.
 I dont know why I didnt see it earlier lol.
 However.. the moduli we are using are completely different.
 I wonder if I can combine both to make extreme bit reductions of smooth candidates... holy shit, I'm such a morron.
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAH.
 People will think I'm a morron lol.

 GOD DAMNIT THATS IT.
 FUCK.
 Ok, tomorrow.
 I need one day to fix this mistake.
 ONE DAY.
 PREPARES YOURSELVES NAZI FUCKERS!!!!!!!!!!!!!!!!

+FFFFFFFFFFFFFFFUUUUUUUUUUUUUUUUUUUCK FUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUCKKK.
+WHY DIDNT I SEE THIS EARLIER.
+FFFFFUUUUUUUUUUUCK YOU ALL.FUCK YOU FUCKERS TRYING TO DECEIVE ME.
+I KNOW YOU PEOPLE KNEW I WAS RIGHT ALL ALONG.
+FUCK YOU.
+If I wasn't trans, I would have had a job and a lot of money by now after pulling this off.
+Yet, as always, the west are nazi bitches.